 The European Space Agency’s astronaut Matthias Maurer became the fourth German to travel into space.
-For more than six hours, he and his colleague Raja Chari were at an altitude of over 400 kilometers.
-The most important tasks for the astronauts were to connect new hoses to the station’s cooling system, replace the chamber and install a power and data connection on the Bartolomeo platform, which is docked to the ISS’s European module.
+For more than six hours, he and his colleague Raja Chari were at an altitude of more than 400 kilometers.
+The most important tasks for the astronauts were to connect new hoses to the station’s cooling system, replace the chamber and install a power and data connection on the Bartolomeo platform, which is docked to the European module on the ISS.
 According to the plan, two astronauts would work in different parts of the station’s outer shell.

 I’m going out with my dear colleague Raja.
 He will fix the station’s cooling system, and I will walk, or rather, crawl along the other part of the Station and take care of various small things, – said Matthias Maurer.

 Интересный факт: чтобы облегчить им задачу, находящиеся на борту МКС астронавты NASA Кайла Бэррон (Kayla Barron) и Том Маршберн (Tom Marshburn) помогали им при помощи роботизированной руки Canadarm2.